cacalote/HoneyDB-Legacy/README.md

 Getting log data:

 There are two methods of getting log data from HoneyPy.
-First you can enable the `[honeypysqlout]` option in the `honeypy.cfg` file (https://github.com/foospidy/HoneyPy/blob/master/etc/honeypy.cfg).
+First you can enable the `[honeypysql]` option in the `honeypy.cfg` file (https://github.com/foospidy/HoneyPy/blob/master/etc/honeypy.cfg).
+This option generates `.sql` files that can then be used to import the data directly into the database.
+Second, you can enable the `[honeydb]` option in the `honeypy.cfg` file.
+The `url` parameter should be pointed at: `https://<your server>/honeydb/logger`.
+And the secret parameter should be a long random value to mitigate unauthorized posts, or attacks, against HoneyDB.